alayor/alayor.github.io/_posts/2018-11-07-Code-Cleanliness-Ratio.markdown

 image: /assets/images/code1.png
 ---

-Code Cleanliness Ratio (CCR) is the total number `Domain Words` found in a software code repository divided by the total number of words in the repository.
+Code Cleanliness Ratio (CCR) is the total number of `Domain Words` found in a software code repository divided by the total number of words in the repository.

 <!--excerpt_end-->
 ![Required](/assets/images/code1.png)

-Most of the time software projects are filled up with words and sentences that don't help to figure out what the projects are about.
+Most of the time software projects are filled up with words and sentences that just don’t help with figuring out what the projects are actually about.

 Some examples of these words are: `for`, `if`, `util`, `service`, `processor`, `String`, `int`, and many more.